driscoll/pymetrify/README.md

 PyMetrify
 =========

-PyMetrify is a metrics tool for researchers who are handling small- to medium-sized collections of tweets.
-Inspired by [metrify.awk](http://mappingonlinepublics.net/2012/01/31/more-twitter-metrics-metrify-revisited/), PyMetrify calculates common descriptive statistics and includes a set of output functions to produce a human-readable report.
-PyMetrify is designed to be easy for beginning programmers to use and intermediate programmers to modify.
+PyMetrify is a tool for researchers who are handling small- to medium-sized collections of tweets in Activity Streams format.
+Inspired by [metrify.awk](http://mappingonlinepublics.net/2012/01/31/more-twitter-metrics-metrify-revisited/), the Metrifier class generates common descriptive statistics and the report() function produces a nice, human-readable report.

+PyMetrify is designed to be easy for beginning programmers to use and modify.
+Please don't hesitate to get in touch!

 ## Quick start

-Here is a simple script for ingesting tweets and producing a report:
+Here is a simple script for ingesting tweets from a file and printing a report:
 ```python
 import json
 import pymetrify